jasonbot/phabricator-tools/README.md

 Gonduit doesn't support all the modern methods (like `user.search`), and some of the entities don't use the right named fields for the installation at work (looking at you, `User`) so I can just drop dependency on gonduit altogether at this point.

+## Thanks, Phabricator

+Phabricator shipped a breaking change recently: https://secure.phabricator.com/T13491 -- this has been fixed in this codebase now.

 # Commands

 ## `phabwhoami`